alan-turing-institute/environmental-ds-book/book/community/notes/notes-collabcafe.md

 # _The Environmental AI_ ⛰ 🌳 🏙️ ❄️ 🔥 🌊  online Collaboration Cafe

-## 23 November 2021 | FAIR data in Environmental Science
+## 23 November 2021 | FAIR data in Environmental Sciences

 Thank you for joining the _The Environmental AI_'s online Collaboration Cafe!